tmahlburg/picorv32-imt/README.md

 instructions.
 If this parameter is set to 0, and `ENABLE_COUNTERS` is set to 1, then only the `RDCYCLE`, `RDTIME`, and `RDINSTRET` instructions are available.

-#### ENABLE_REGS_16_31 (default = 1)

-This parameter enables support for registers the `x16`..`x31`.
-The RV32E ISA excludes this registers.
-However, the RV32E ISA spec requires a hardware trap for when code tries to access this registers.
-This is not implemented in PicoRV32.

 #### ENABLE_REGS_DUALPORT (default = 1)

 The register file can be implemented with two or one read ports.
 A dual ported